dr-jts/postgis-patterns/query/query-lines.md

       );
 ```

-To include polygons once only, the query is:
+To include polygons once only:
 ```sql
 SELECT p.*
 FROM polygons p